Community Building, BD & Strategy for EY

 RECRUITMENT OF TEACH FIRST TEACHERS AS EY INTERNS (FOR 1 YEAR)

 Cristina prepared a strategy and a delivery phased plan to retain more EY summer interns from Teach First into ACP roles (Advisory Consulting Program employees of the EY graduate scheme in management consulting.
-To be retained, the summer interns would have had to re-apply and pass the selection to become employees the year after).
+To be retained, the summer interns had to re-apply and pass the selection to become employees the year after).

 This initiative was excellently led by Michelle Gifford and Alex Tunnicliff during Cristina’s first 12 months at EY.